Alyce Finwall - Director and Ballet Instructor

 She has danced professionally with the ground breaking company Ballet of the Dolls in Minneapolis, MN where she performed in over 20 original ballets in her seven years with the company and was its first ever guest choreographer.
 She also danced two years with Rincones & Company in Washington, DC, performing at the Kennedy Center and regional theaters in the area, and in New York City for independent choreographers as well as producing and dancing in her own work in NYC and Europe.
 She has studied with the Cullberg Ballet in Sweden, the Cunningham Dance Company in NYC, and with many teachers of ballet and contemporary techniques in NYC, Minneapolis, DC and San Francisco.

 Her choreographic work has been presented around the country and in Europe, and has been awarded funding by the Kenneth Rainin Foundation, Zellerbach Foundation, Jerome Foundation and MN State Arts Board.
 Alyce has also danced, modeled and choreographed for music videos, ad campaigns, runway shows and corporate events.
 She has taught in many college and pre-professional programs.
-In addition to directing and teaching at Moving Arts, she is on faculty at Santa Rosa Junior College, teaching in the theatre and dance departments, and at Adda Clevenger Performing Arts School as a full time ballet instructor.
+In addition to directing and teaching at Moving Arts, she is on faculty at Santa Rosa Junior College, teaching in the theatre and dance departments.

 Brennan Wall - Ballet Instructor